twright8/ch_api/README.md

 python main.py

-This script has been compiled into an exe by pyinstaller.
+Or if on windows you can use the exe which is a compiled version of the script.
 Simply put the ch.csv and key.txt into the same folder and double click if on windows.

 **Output**
 The script will generate an Excel file named company_data.xlsx in the project directory with the following sheets: